grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 # Solo Makeover
 We will be revamping the following dashboard.
 ![Dull Dashboard](img/dull-dashboard.png)

+Steps to Import:
-Go to the magnifying glass icon in the left menu and search for "Dull".
-Choose the Dull Dashboard.
+1. Go to the Dashboards (4 squares) icon in the left menu and click on **+ Import**.
+2. In the Import via grafana.com field, type in `16413` and then click *Load*.
+3. You will be asked to choose three of your dashboard's data sources:
+  3a.
+For TestData DB, choose `TestData DB`.
+  3b.
+For Prometheus (Cloud), choose `grafanacloud-prometheus`.
+  3c.
+For LokiNGINXLogs, choose `Loki NGINX`.
+  3d.
+Click on *Import*.

 *While our existing dashboard already has useful information such as RED metrics - request rates, errors, and duration/latency - for our service as well as state information for the underlying Kubernetes pods and end-user activity from a geographic lens, our aim is to make the information on the dashboard easier to understand and more visually appealing.*